MorganBergen/senior-design-project/proposal/README.md

 Personalized Dietary Recommendations -  Help users meet specific nutritional needs, such as managing cholesterol, blood sugar, blood pressure, or weight through personalized recommendations.
 Provide users with meal plans, recipes, and grocery lists.

+Health Monitoring and Trend Analysis -  Track dietary trends, allow users to log biometric data (integrated with wearables or medical devices such as glucose monitors, blood pressure monitors)

 Disease Risk Management -  Use dietary data to predict potential health risks and offer preventive guidance to mitigate these risks.

+Data Sharing with Healthcare Providers -  Allow users to share their nutritional data with healthcare providers by exporting reports into formats such as PDF, CSV, through API integrations, or HL7 (Health Level Seven International), CDA (Clinical Document Architecture), or FHIR (Fast Healthcare Interoperability Resources) standards.

+Reduce Healthcare Costs -  Incentivize users to reduce healthcare costs by providing data to insurance companies for premium reductions.

+Support Athletic Performance and Personal Training -  Provide athletes and personal trainers with nutritional insights to optimize performance and recovery.

+Enhance Overall Health and Well-being -  Empower users to make informed dietary choices, track trends, prevent disease, and improve overall health.

 ##  Project Description

+Clarity will be using the following features to achieve the objectives of the project:

+-  Image recognition -  users can capture photos of their meals,

 ####  Methodology